Welcome to Newcastle!

 You can contact us by email with any questions you may have about applying to Newcastle.

-You can also explore our campus and the city of Newcastle by watching one of our virtual tours.
+You can explore our campus and the city of Newcastle by watching one of our virtual tours.

 Representatives from the International Recruitment Team and academic schools visit different countries throughout the year.
 Our upcoming visits to your country are listed here and new events will be added as they are confirmed.
 You can see all our travel plans on our events page.